Kekuni Blaisdell

-Richard Kekuni Akana Blaisdell (March 11, 1925 – February 12, 2016), was professor emeritus of medicine at the University of Hawaii at Mānoa in Honolulu, and a longtime organizer in the Hawaiian Sovereignty Movement.
+Richard Kekuni Akana Blaisdell (March 11, 1925 – February 12, 2016), was an American Hawaiian professor emeritus of medicine at the University of Hawaiʻi at Mānoa in Honolulu, and a longtime organizer in the Hawaiian Sovereignty Movement.

 Blaisdell was the co-founder of an organization of Hawaiian health professionals called, E Ola Mau in 1984.
 He was also the Founding Chair, of the Department of Medicine at the University of Hawaiʻi John A. Burns School of Medicine in 1966.
 He was the convener for the 1993 Kanaka Maoli People's Tribunal, which documented U.S. abuses throughout all major islands in great detail before an international panel of judges, and the primary organizer of Ka Pākaukau (literally, "the Table"), an ongoing forum for dialogue surrounding Kānaka Maoli sovereignty and Hawaiian independence.

 Early life

 Richard Kekuni Akana was born March 11, 1925, to Marguerite Nameleonalani Piltz and James Keli‘ikauahi Akana.
 His mother married William Kaha‘i Blaisdell in 1940.

-A Graduate of the Kamehameha School for Boys in 1942, and a classmate of former U.S. Senator Daniel K. Akaka during World War II, Blaisdell was awarded a BA cum laude from the University of Redlands in 1945 (Class Officer, Football Team), a classmate of Warren Christopher, Secretary of State for President Clinton, and an MD from the University of Chicago School of Medicine in 1948.
+A Graduate of the Kamehameha School for Boys in 1942, Blaisdell was awarded a BA cum laude from the University of Redlands in 1945 where he was also a Class Officer and on the Football Team.
+He then earned a MD from the University of Chicago School of Medicine in 1948.
+Through his educational career he was a classmate of former U.S. Senator Daniel K. Akaka at Kamehameha Schools and while in college was a classmate with Warren Christopher, who served as Secretary of State for President Clinton.